MicrosoftLearning/MB-500-Microsoft-Dynamics-365-Finance-and-Operations-Apps-Developer/Instructions/Labs/Lab 5 - Code Extension & Development.md

 5. Add table MLAAirportMilesChart as the data source of the form

-    a.
-Property: Index: AirportIdx
+    1. Property: Index: AirportIdx

-    b.
-Property: Insert If Empty: No
+    2. Property: Insert If Empty: No

 6. Right click **Design \| Pattern** and select **Simple List** as form pattern

 7. Right click **Design \| Pattern** and select **New** and add a new Action Pane

-    a.
-Name: MilesActionPane
+    1. Name: MilesActionPane

 8. Right click **Design \| Pattern** and select New and add a new Group

-    a.
-Name: MilesFilterGroup
+    1. Name: MilesFilterGroup

-    b.
-Sub-Pattern: Custom & Quick Filters
+    2. Sub-Pattern: Custom & Quick Filters

-    c.
-Right click **FilterGroup (Group) \| Pattern** and add a new QuickFilter
+    3. Right click **FilterGroup (Group) \| Pattern** and add a new QuickFilter

-        i.
-Name: MilesQuickFilter
+        1. Name: MilesQuickFilter

 9. Right click **Design \| Pattern** and select **New** and add a new Grid

-    a.
-Name: MilesGridControl
+    1. Name: MilesGridControl

-    b.
-Drag following fields from data source and add in the grid
+    2. Drag following fields from data source and add in the grid

-        i.
-FromAirport
+        1. FromAirport

-        ii.
-ToAirport
+        2. ToAirport

-        iii.
-FlyingMiles
+        3. FlyingMiles

 Task 4: Create a Display Menu Item: Airport Miles Chart
 --------------------------------------------------------